 2nd Mistake to Avoid – Accepting a Denied Claim

-Most roofing companies will provide a free roof inspection with the assumption that they will be awarded the work if a claim is approved.
-A quality roofing company will provide a comprehensive storm damage inspection that is geared to getting all of your storm damages approved and paid.
+Most roofing companies will provide a free roof inspection assuming that they will be awarded the work if a claim is approved.
+A quality roofing company will provide a comprehensive storm damage inspection geared to getting all of your storm damages approved and paid.
 They will notate all damage, provide pictures and estimates to the insurance company.

 3rd Mistake to Avoid – Filing a Minor Claim

 We already learned that filing a claim for acts of nature can’t increase your insurance rates, but you should still be careful before considering filing a claim for minor damage.
 Why?
-Well, any property insurance claim in Texas requires the insured to pay a deductible which is typically 1 – 3% of the coverage.
+Any property insurance claim in Texas requires the insured to pay a deductible, which is typically 1 – 3% of the coverage.
 For example, the insured would pay $3000 on a $300,000 policy with a 1% deductible.

-So, you can easily see in this example that the cost of the needed repairs would need to be greater than $3000 for there to be any benefit to filing a claim.
-But, wait there’s more!
+You can easily see in this example that the cost of the needed repairs would need to be greater than $3000 for there to be any benefit to filing a claim.
+But, wait, there’s more!

-Texas is well known for severe weather and understanding that, some minor and inconsequential damage might be better off to wait before being repaired.
-If the damages do not present any potential for leaks or increased damage over time like light soft metal dents, we often recommend waiting until after the storm season is over.
-There could be a large storm coming that requiring a full roof replacement and those minor repairs would have to be done again anyway.
+Texas is well known for severe weather and understanding that some minor and inconsequential damage might be better off waiting before being repaired.
+If the damages do not present any potential for leaks or increased damage over time, like light soft metal dents, we often recommend waiting until after the storm season is over.
+There could be a large storm coming that requiring a full roof replacement, and those minor repairs would have to be done again anyway.

 4th Mistake to Avoid – Hiring a Storm Chaser

 Every honest contractor and company in America despise these guys.
 Storm chasers chase storms across the map scamming good people out of their money or, at best, providing poor quality work.
 These guys give all the roofing companies bad names.
-They promise to pay you deductible, upgrade your roof and send you on a cruise, as long as you commit today.
+They promise to pay you deductible, upgrade your roof and send you on a cruise as long as you commit today.
 Once they pick up the first check, you never see them again.
-Or perhaps if your lucky, they will put your roof on badly with cheap materials to boot and when you call them for a warranty issue, which is inevitable, you get the voicemail.
+Or perhaps, if you are lucky, they will put your roof on badly with cheap materials to boot, and when you call them for a warranty issue, which is inevitable, you get the voicemail.

-Not all out of town roofing companies are “storm chaser”, in fact, it’s often important that companies come from all over Texas go to storms to help customers get their roofs replaced.
+Not all out-of-town roofing companies are “storm chasers”; in fact, it’s often important that companies come from all over Texas go to storms to help customers get their roofs replaced.
 Many cities and towns do not have enough roofing companies to handle widespread damage resulting in customers having to wait very long periods of time.

 5th Mistake to Avoid: Hiring a Public Adjuster